How It Works

 The unified model of human physiology.

 VO₂max, thresholds, zones, endurance, recovery, metabolism—exercise science has studied these for decades as separate concepts, measured with separate tools, defined by separate models.
 TrueZone unifies them.
-One physiological framework, three parameters, every metric derived from the same structure hidden inside the heart rate signal.

 The Parameters